Skip to Content

 Many students feel drawn to the idea of general studies but also worry about the professional implications of this degree.
 This is understandable, given students’ often limited familiarity with this unique path.
 Many wonder, what is a general studies degree good for?

-To help with career planning, we have highlighted the most compelling general studies degree job opportunities within today’s most compelling fields:
+To help with career planning, discover what jobs can you get with a general studies degree and the most compelling general studies degree job opportunities:

 Business and Management